information-sharing-networks/signals/README.md

 - 4: **System provided** A unique identifier which lets all actors using and adding to a signal understand they are operating on the same signal (traces through workflows)
 - 5: **User provided** Category used to indicate what kind of signal is being transmitted _or_ if the signal is uplifted from a specific trade or other recognised event
 - 6: **User provided** A simple name to represent the signal where it is placed adjacent to others (human readable and meaningful)
-- 7: **User provided** A more meaningful and full explanation of the signal's purpose (when combined with the object can be used as a single line which is part of an event log describing what is happening over time)
+- 7: **User provided** A more meaningful and full explanation of the signal's purpose (when combined with the object creates a single sentence much like those that are part of an event log describing what is happening over time e.g. Git messages)

 ## Other interop examples
 other interop implemenations to use or borrow/learn from: